getorbyte/orbyte/docs/getStarted/install.md

 # Install
-<a href="https://raw.githubusercontent.com/orbyteapp/orbyte/"> Read entire docs On Github </a>
 ## Before install
 First of all, you have to download Orbyte desktop application.
 The app is available in